yamatolab/current-calculations-for-proteins/docs/source/eflow_tutorial.rst

 .. code-block:: bash

-   $ $CURP_HOME/bin/curp < eflow.cfg > eflow.log
+   $ curp compute eflow.cfg > eflow.log

 or

 .. code-block:: bash

-   $ mpiexec -n 2 $CURP_HOME/bin/curp < eflow.cfg > eflow.log
+   $ mpiexec -n 2 curp compute eflow.cfg > eflow.log

 for parallel calculations with OpenMPI.
 In this case the number of cores is 2, ``eflow.cfg`` (see below)  is a configuration file for the irEF calculations and ``eflow.log`` is the log file.

 Alternatively, ``run_eflow.sh`` performs the equivalent tasks.

 .. code-block:: bash

-   $ cd $CURP_HOME/tutorial/pdz3-eflow/eflow+ec
+   $ cd tutorial/pdz3-eflow/eflow+ec
    $ ./run_eflow.sh

-After a while, the prompt will be back and you will get the following two files:
+These commands should produce the following two files:

 *  eflow.log
 *  flux_grp.nc